-In this section, we present two instance analyses of our approach that adapt the degree of flow sensitivity and that of context-sensitivity, respectively.
+In this section, we present three instance analyses of our approach that adapt the degrees of flow-sensitivity, context-sensitivity, and widening thresholds, respectively.

-6.1 Partially Flow-Sensitive Analysis
+6.1 Adaptive Flow-Sensitive Analysis

 We define a class of partially flow-sensitive analyses, and describe the features used in adaptation strategies for these analyses.